dotenv-org/dotenv-vault/README.md

 ##### [FILENAME]

 Set output filename.
-Defaults to .env for development and .env.{environment} for other environments
+Defaults to .env for development and .env.{environment} for other environments.
+Exception: When using <code>DOTENV_IT</code> tokens it defaults to `.env` for all environments.

 Example: